 “Dogs with severe cases will not always survive.”

 So what is a severe case?
 How about up to 250 worms living in your dog for several years!
-Better just get the more cost-effective heartworm medication; there are pills, topicals, and injections, some of which also prevent other types of worms.
+Better to just get the more cost-effective heartworm medication; there are pills, topicals, and injections, some of which also prevent other types of worms.

 Consult your vet to see which is best for your dog, who will have to be tested before you can give the preventative medication to make sure he doesn’t already have heartworm.